AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░Songs/Rocketman/	(Example song "Rocketman".
 Put everything for it in here)

-Example of contents in the /Rocketman sub folder.
+Example of contents in the /Rocketman subfolder.

 ░notes.chart           		(Required: The .chart file) ░album.png            		(Optional: The image for the album art .png format)